Building your freelance proofreader website

 • managing preferences

-Make sure your cookie banner actually matches how your site works.
+Make sure your cookie banner actually matches how your website works.
 There is little value in displaying a consent banner if the settings behind it are incorrect.

 Terms and conditions